core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Establishing Security Common Contexts and providing them to authorized group members during the join process, together with a corresponding Security Sender Context.

-* Generating and managing Endpoint IDs within its OSCORE groups, as well as assigning and providing them to new endpoints during the join process.
+* Generating and managing Sender IDs within its OSCORE groups, as well as assigning and providing them to new endpoints during the join process.
 This includes ensuring uniqueness of Endpoints IDs within each of its OSCORE groups.

 * Defining a set of supported signature algorithms as part of the communication policy of each of its OSCORE groups, and signalling it to new endpoints during the join process.